 B.A. in English Graduation Portfolio Requirements

-Because it reflects on your learning and on the English program, it will be useful in several ways.
+Because it reflects on your learning and on the English program, the portfolio will be useful in several ways.
 It will:

 - help you assess your own progress as a writer and English scholar

-- provide you a model for the job-hunting portfolio expected by many employers or the kernel of a writing sample usually required for admission to graduate school
+- provide you a model for the job-hunting portfolio expected by some employers or the kernel of a writing sample usually required for admission to graduate school

-- serve as your entry in the annual UHD English Portfolio contest
+- serve as your entry in the annual UHD BA in English Portfolio contest

-- enable the faculty to assess how well the English major is fulfilling its educational goals
+- enable the faculty to assess how well the BA in English fulfills its educational goals

 - Shows your current contact information